redoral/eren-discord-bot/README.md

 # Eren Discord Bot ⚔️

-A Discord bot for my weeb friends.
-Made for fun and self-training.
+A discord bot of Eren Yeager for my weeb friends.
+Made with discord.js.
+I regret everything.

 ## Usage

 ### Standard

-All you have to do is mention eren in the message and he'll reply with one of the quotes from the quotes array in the quotes.js file.
+All you have to do is mention eren in the message and he'll reply with one of the quotes from the _standardReplies_ array in the _replies.js_ file.

 <img src='./screenshots/2.jpg'>